-Community Arts Internship ACTS335 2 credits
+Community Arts Internship

+ACTS335 2 credits

-This course places qualified upper level students who are interested in art and community engagement, in a choice of structured internship positions in public art and art education programs at private schools, museums, galleries, non-profit cultural organizations or with community-based individual artists, designers and collectives.
+This course places qualified upper level students who are interested in art and community engagement, in a choice of structured internship positions in public art and art education programs at private schools, museums, galleries, non-profit cultural organizations or with community-based individual artists and collectives.
 The internship provides an opportunity to expand one's understanding of education theory, art practice and community engagement, and will include shared analysis and debriefings of reflective field annotations through electronic journals.
 This internship is also a chance to establish contacts and begin networking with potential mentors working in community based art/design practices throughout Los Angeles.
-Required for students in the Community Arts Engagement Minor.
+Required for students in the Community Arts Engagement track of the ACT program.
 Can be taken as an elective for all other students.
-(3 hours a week in class or in the field)
+(6 hours a week in class or in the field)

-Teaching Internship/Early Field Experience ACTS336 2 credits
+Teaching Internship/Early Field Experience

+ACTS336 2 credits

 This course places qualified students who are interested in art and education, in a choice of structured internship positions in kindergarten through twelfth grade (K - 12) public school classes.
 Students observe and assist teachers with a "Single Subject Art Credential" in their classrooms and have significant interactions with students from diverse populations, as required by the Commission on Teacher Credentialing in the state of California.
 The internship provides an opportunity to expand one's understanding of education theory in conjunction with the reality of art curricula in the studio / classroom.
 Weekly assignments include shared analysis and debriefings of reflective field annotations through electronic journals, a final Reflective Essay, and Oral Presentation with visuals.
-This internship is also a chance to establish contacts and begin networking with potential mentors in several local public school districts.
-Required for students in the Teacher Credential Preparation Minor.
+This internship is also a chance to establish contacts and begin networking with potential mentors in the broader Los Angeles public school systems.
+Required for students in the Teacher Credential Preparation track of the ACT program.
 Can be taken as an elective for all other students.
-(3hours a week in class or in the field)
+(6 hours a week in class or in the field)